Hackerr7767/Minwind/README.md

-# The Minwind Operating System
+# Minwind is now discontinued.
-A new operating system based Windows, written in C.
-* NOTE: This is still on development.